A (New York City Subway service): Extensions to Ozone Park and the Rockaways

 On April 29, 1956, Grant Avenue was opened and the line was extended over the BMT Fulton Street Line to Lefferts Boulevard.
 On weekdays except midnights, alternate trains terminated at Lefferts Boulevard and at Euclid Avenue.
 During weekends, they terminated at Euclid Avenue with a shuttle to Lefferts Boulevard.

 Two months later, on June 28, 1956, the former Long Island Rail Road Rockaway Beach Branch, having been rebuilt to subway specifications, began service to Rockaway Park and Wavecrest (Beach 25th Street).
 At this time, rush hour express service on the Fulton Street Line with the E train began.

 On September 16, 1956, the A was extended to the Rockaways, replacing the E. At the time, alternate trains continued running to Lefferts Boulevard.
 On January 27, 1957, non-rush hour through service to the Rockaways was discontinued and was replaced by a shuttle running between Euclid Avenue and Wavecrest (now Beach 25th Street).
 Non-rush hour A train service was now to Lefferts Boulevard.

 On June 18, 1957, the New York City Transit Authority (NYCTA) announced plans to have Rockaway-bound A trains skip Grant Avenue, Hudson Street, and Boyd Street during rush hours on a one-month pilot, to take effect July 1.
 The change was made to determine whether ten minutes could be reduced off of travel times to the Rockaways; the NYCTA only believed it would save three minutes.
 In the face of community opposition, the NYCTA announced that it would take more time to review the change, meaning that it ultimately did not take effect on July 1.

 On January 16, 1958, with the opening of the new terminal Far Rockaway–Mott Avenue, rush hour A service was extended.
-On September 8, 1958, the A train replaced the E train in the Rockaways again, and A trains resumed alternating between Euclid Avenue and Lefferts Boulevard.
+On September 8, 1958, the E train replaced the A train in the Rockaways again, and A trains resumed alternating between Euclid Avenue and Lefferts Boulevard.
 "Round-robin" service from Euclid Avenue to both Rockaway terminals began during non-rush hours, while through A service ran to Lefferts Boulevard.
 On September 8, 1959, the A began to run local in Brooklyn during rush hours, making it local at all times in Brooklyn, as the E became express in Brooklyn during rush hours.
 On July 9, 1967, the A trains running to Euclid Avenue were extended to Far Rockaway middays, evenings, and weekends, replacing the HH shuttle on that branch.